itu-tid/lecture-notes/Coding-Guidelines.md

 e.g. the two patterns below are too repetitive; they should be factored out in a separate component
 <img width="778" alt="image" src="https://github.com/user-attachments/assets/c0417216-c537-474b-b64e-9c039a2f86e6">
 <img width="822" alt="image" src="https://github.com/user-attachments/assets/85b15686-71c7-4dcd-9203-36a6877634e4">
+This could be extracted into a component that could be named something better than `RedGreenHighlihterLabel` ...